 • Pre-Occupational Therapy Club

 The Pre-Occupational Therapy Club is an organization designed to prepare undergraduate students for a career in occupational therapy.
 The club will also help inform students on how to apply for a graduate program.
 Internships and/or job-shadowing opportunities for each student can also be set up through the Pre-Occupational Therapy Club.
 Above all, this club is to provide a community for individuals interested in occupational therapy.
+Find Pre-OT Club at UNI on Facebook.
 Faculty advisor is Theresa Spradling.

 • Pre-Optometry Club